cchudzicki-ocw-testing/HFH.111/content/pages/investigation-1-size-and-distance-activity-1.md

 - Youth make predictions (actual 2D color sketches) of what the system looks like from another specified perspective.
 We'd also show some more outlandish models that still explain the first observation (i.e. blue diamond object extends very far back as a tall box, or back of red square is actually purple).
 - Youth physically label the 3D object as "model" and the 2D drawing as "prediction."
 Youth groups do a peer review on the predictions other groups have drawn from their model, to make sure the predictions are consistent.
 (This also allows them to see the range of models created.)
 - Then youth get to see the observation of the second perspective (i.e. new data that results from a testing experiment).
 They check their predictions against this new observation, and some may have to revise their model to reflect the new data.
 Our "outlandish" models would definitely have to be revised.
 Peer review is repeated.
 - We repeat this process for the remaining 2 "new observations", until all groups have an accurate model, which should mostly be the same.
-However, there will be some differences possible (i.e in the 4 observations, we don't see every side of all objects, and we don't see internal structure of the objects...)
+However, there will be some differences possible (i.e in the 4 observations, we don't see every side of all objects, and we don't see internal structure of the objects…)
 - Wrap up discussion: Groups come up with their working definition of each of the first three terms, and instructor wraps up discussion with final question.
     **Observation:** (a description of **what** has happened in a particular situation)
     **Model:** explanation, theory (an explanation of **why** something happens or looks a certain way)
     **Testable prediction**: a description of what **will** happen, that you could then go and observe
     **Law:** a statement of what **always happens** in a situation (does **not** include **why**!)
     **Written notes:** observation definitions, model definitions, prediction definitions
     **Question:** what's easier, **proving** a model is incorrect or correct? **Can** we prove something correct?

 **Teaching tips/tricks:**